 A round brush in a size 0 is the most commonly used tool for covering small areas of the surface.

 Another great round brush is the Escoda Modernista Tadami synthetic brush.
-It comes in a smaller size compared to the Monarch.
-The bristles are much softer so it’ll move paint more easily if the paint has been made less viscous.
-This brush is more suited to intricate details than the Monarch.
+The bristles are soft, but also springy.
+It’ll move oil or acrylic paint more easily if the paint has been made less viscous.

 A liner is a smaller version of the rigger brush, you’ll see this brush in sizes 0, 00, 000 and anything from a 20/0 (which is the smallest).